paketo-buildpacks/rfcs/text/0000-ibm-liberty-buildpack.md

 ## Detailed Explanation

-### IBM Open Liberty Buildpack
+### Open Liberty Buildpack

-This buildpack has the purpose of installing the IBM Open Liberty.
+This buildpack has the purpose of installing the Open Liberty.
 It will will be based on the Paketo [apache-tomcat](https://github.com/paketo-buildpacks/apache-tomcat) buildpack.

 This buildpack will participate if all the following conditions are met: